 The Future is Community-Led!

-Community-led housing is a process by which inhabitants organize collectively to build cities from the bottom up.
-Together they plan, finance, build, manage and improve housing, public spaces and neighborhoods.
+Community-led housing is a process by which residents organise collectively to build cities from the bottom up.
+Together they plan, finance, build, manage and improve their habitat.

 With the right financial, technical, organizational and political support, community-led housing activities result in permanently affordable, more sustainable and inclusive urban spaces to meet the needs of local communities and provide solutions to contemporary urban challenges.